-Our pupils explore different sports, develop subject-specific vocabulary, knowledge, skills and are able to apply them in different contexts, as part of our drive to ensure that our pupils enjoy a broad and balanced curriculum.
+Through our learning journeys, our pupils explore different sports, develop key vocabulary, knowledge and skills and apply them in different contexts to ensure that they have a broad and balanced curriculum.

-During PE lessons, teaching and learning show progression of skills and knowledge across all Key Stages within the sports studied.
-Each session builds on the vocabulary, knowledge and skills taught in the previous one, to allow our pupils to know more, remember more and do more.
+During PE lessons, teaching and learning shows progression across all Key Stages within the skills and sports studied.
+Each session builds on the vocabulary, knowledge and skills taught in the previous one, to allow children to acquire further skills and knowledge, know more, remember more and do more.

 We provide at least 2 hours per week of high quality PE for all pupils which include athletics, gymnastics, dance, invasion games, outdoor adventurous activities and swimming.